 Barnes and his wife, Kateryna, have settled into life in St. Louis and become a complete coaching duo for the STLCOP tennis team.

 Barnes has developed a passion for sport-specific fitness through various experiences.
 She ran cross country and track at Erskine College while earning a degree in Psychology.
 Her passion for tennis developed in college and through running junior tennis camps at Brookstone Meadows Tennis.

-Last year she volunteered as assistant coach for both the men's and women's Eutectic tennis teams and developed strength and conditioning programs for each.
+2013-14 is Barnes' second year as assistant coach for the men's and women's Eutectic tennis teams.
 With her deep knowledge of tennis and her extensive research in strength and conditioning, she keeps the Eutectic teams strong mentally and physically so they are ready for competition.